se2p/pynguin/CONTRIBUTING.md

 darglint docstring style and mypy.
 The `make check-safety` command will look at the security of your code.

+*Note:* darglint on Windows only runs in `git bash` or the Linux subsystem.

 You can also use `STRICT=1` flag to make the check be strict.

 ### Before submitting